Stratio/deep-spark/README.md

 Configure the development and test environment
 ==============================================
 * Clone the project
 * To configure a development environment in Eclipse: import as Maven project.
-In IntelliJ: open the project by selecting the StratioDeepParent POM file
+In IntelliJ: open the project by selecting the deep-parent POM file
 * Install the project in you local maven repository.
-Enter StratioDeepParent subproject and perform: mvn clean install (add -DskipTests to skip tests)
+Enter deep-parent subproject and perform: mvn clean install (add -DskipTests to skip tests)
 * Put Stratio Deep to work on a working cassandra + spark cluster.
 You have several options:
-    * Download a preconfigured Stratio platform VM [Stratio's BigData platform (SDS)](http://www.stratio.com/).
+    * Download a pre-configured Stratio platform VM [Stratio's BigData platform (SDS)](http://www.stratio.com/).
-      This VM will work on both Virtualbox and VMWare, and comes with a fully configured distribution that also includes StratioDeep.
+      This VM will work on both Virtualbox and VMWare, and comes with a fully configured distribution that also includes Stratio Deep.
 We also distribute the VM with several preloaded datasets in Cassandra.
 This distribution will include Stratio's customized Cassandra distribution containing our powerful [open-source lucene-based secondary indexes](https://github.com/Stratio/stratio-cassandra), see Stratio documentation for further information.
-      Once your VM is up and running you can test StratioDeep using the shell.
-Enter /opt/SDH and run bin/stratio-deep-shell.
+      Once your VM is up and running you can test Deep using the shell.
+Enter /opt/sds and run bin/stratio-deep-shell.
     * Install a new Stratio cluster using the Stratio installer.
 Please refer to Stratio's website to download the installer and its documentation.
     * You already have a working Cassandra server on your development machine: you need a spark+deep bundle, we suggest to create one by running:

-	    ``cd StratioDeepParent``
+	    ``cd deep-parent``

 	    ``./make-distribution-deep.sh``